I’m going to let you in on a little secret that has helped me become healthier at 48-years-old than I was at 28-years old.

 This month, I’m really working on my joint health.
-I’ve had some knee and ankle issues that have been holding me back from running, an activity I love to do.
-So this is the month I am tackling that.
+I’ve had some knee and ankle issues that have been holding me back from running, an activity I love.
+So this is the month I’m tackling that.
 I have supplements I’m taking to rebuild ligaments, muscles, and cartilage.
 I am going to yoga three times a week.
 I have two massages already booked for December.
 And I am getting my hips, knees, and ankles adjusted regularly.
 That’s my focus…reset my ankle and knee joints.

 If you are struggling to figure out your one thing, email me at [email protected] and I’ll give you some ideas.
 I love hearing from you!